If you’re curious about Vessi shoes, check out my candid Vessi shoes review to find out if they’re worth it.

 The Everyday Move shoes by Vessi are similar to the Classic Everyday shoes but with extra arch support, breathability, and color options.

 Vessi’s also come in a slip-on model.
 The Everyday Slip-Ons have a similar design to the Everyday Move shoes but without laces.
-The Sunday Slipper is a comfortable house shoe with a solid sole and collapsible heels.
+The Sunday Slipper is a comfortable house shoe with a solid sole and collapsible heel.

 If you’re looking for even more variety, Vessi makes other styles as well.
-The Weekend Sneakers are casual shoes reminiscent of skateboard sneakers, while the Cityscape Sneakers are sleek and lightweight slip-on shoes with elastic laces.
+The Vessi Weekend Sneaker is a casual shoe reminiscent of skateboard sneakers.

-And for cold climates, the Weekend Chelsea is an ankle boot that will keep your feet dry even in deep puddles.
+And for cold climates, the Vessi Weekend Chelsea is an ankle boot that will keep your feet dry even in deep puddles.

 These styles are available for both men and women, and all of them feature Vessi’s waterproof technology.